Appointments

 Cancel an Appointment

 If you cannot make your appointment, please contact the surgery to give us as much notice as possible, so we can try and give the appointment to somebody else who needs it.
+Failing to attend an appointment results in many appointments being lost each week.
+We regularly monitor our appointment attendance and patients failing to notify the surgery will be contacted.
+Repeated failure to attend for an appointment, without prior notice, may result in removal from the Practice list.

 Opening Times